Biden to meet with hostage families at White House Wednesday | KRDO

 By MJ Lee and Michael Williams, CNN

-Washington (CNN) — President Joe Biden on Wednesday will meet with families of American hostages abducted by Hamas during the October 7 attack on Israel, a White House official told CNN.
+Washington (CNN) — President Joe Biden on Wednesday will meet with families of all eight American hostages abducted by Hamas during the October 7 attack on Israel, a senior administration official told CNN.

-The meeting will take place at the White House.
-A number of families of hostages are in Washington, DC this week to make a personal case for the Biden administration and Israeli government to work harder and more creatively for their loved ones’ release.
+The meeting will take place at the White House with some joining virtually.
+A number of families of hostages are in Washington, DC, this week to make a personal case for the Biden administration and Israeli government to work harder and more creatively for their loved ones’ release.

+Secretary of State Antony Blinken and deputy national security adviser Jon Finer also will join the meeting, the official said.
+Wednesday marks Biden’s first in-person meeting with the families of American hostages — he previously met with them over Zoom in October.

 Since then, there has been regular outreach from the White House and the office of Biden’s hostage envoy, Roger Carstens, according to the families.
 They contrasted that to what they’ve described as minimal support received from the Israeli government.